Glendora, California: Founding and modern development (1887–present)

 Like many cities in the San Gabriel Valley, Glendora was established on previously remote agricultural land during the Southern California real estate boom of the 1880s.
-Real estate values rose especially quickly in anticipation of the completion of the Los Angeles and San Gabriel Valley Railroad in May 1887 which connected the area to Los Angeles and the national rail network.
+Real estate values in the area rose especially quickly in anticipation of the completion of the Los Angeles and San Gabriel Valley Railroad in May 1887 which connected the area to Los Angeles and the national rail network.
 In the late 1880s, fierce competition between Santa Fe and rival railroads like Southern Pacific triggered a dramatic reduction in passenger fares, causing ticket prices from major hubs such as St. Louis to Los Angeles to plummet from more than $100 to under $10.
 This unprecedented affordability attracted tens of thousands of migrants and settlers to Southern California, significantly accelerating the region's development and growth.

 The modern-day city of Glendora began with three separate settlements: